 Having children use this worksheet also helps you, as a parent or caring adult, work through the steps with them, and reflect on whether they are effectively expressing personal responsibility and empathy.

-You can download a free copy of this worksheet in the Parenting Resource Library by entering your email below.
+You can download a free copy of this worksheet in the Parenting Resource Library.

 Step 1: State What You Have Done Wrong

 The first step in an apology is to state the wrongdoing.